-- Currently, MPC only issues I-20s to international students who wish to pursue studies towards an academic degree.
+- No, currently, MPC only issues I-20s to international students who wish to pursue studies towards an academic degree.
 While English as a Second Language classes may be part of the requirements needed to complete an Associate Degree or transfer program, we do not offer a separate English language program for international students.
 If you are looking for short-term English language study only, we recommend that you contact our nearby language training programs at Monterey Institute of International Studies or California State University, Monterey Bay.

-- It is possible to have your education from another country count toward your degree at MPC.
+- Yes, it is possible to have your education from another country count toward your degree at MPC.
 Your transcript will need to first be evaluated by a current member of the National Association of Credential Evaluation Services (NACES) organization and then submitted to the MPC International Student Programs Office.
 We can only provide credit for classes that are equivalent to courses offered at MPC.

-Students from English speaking countries are not required to submit TOEFL or IELTS scores.
+No, students from English speaking countries are not required to submit TOEFL or IELTS scores.

 - An F-1 visa student is a nonimmigrant who is pursuing a "full course of study" to achieve a specific educational or professional objective, at an academic institution in the United States.

 - The F-1 Visa is a type of nonimmigrant visa that allows students to enter the United States as a full-time student at an accredited academic institution or language training program.
 You must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and your school must be authorized by the U.S. government to accept international students.